bartonbrandon/sparse-nqs/README.md

 Interpretable scaling behavior in sparse subnetwork representations of quantum states.

-This repository contains the code used for the experiments in our NeurIPS submission (Submission ID: 23794).
+This repository contains the code used for the experiments in [Interpretable Scaling Behavior in Sparse Subnetwork Representations of Quantum States](https://arxiv.org/abs/2505.22734).

 ---